neetVeritas/oro-ansible-plays/README.md

 Vulnerable host specific configurations viarables have been stored in the `group_vars` directory.
 These variables have been encrypted using [ansible-vault](http://docs.ansible.com/ansible/latest/playbooks_vault.html).
-Members of the Oro development team will be handed private keys, for any further questions contact John.

 These playbooks will be responsible for installing the following: